Ido-Badash/Flowscape/lib/wiki/PROBLEMS.md

 4. use `git add <changes>` adn then commit and sync changes / done (took 1 minute)

-5. merge to settings branch                                 / undone (took x)
+5. merge to settings branch                                 / done (took 2 minutes)